artemigkh/civ5-automation/README.md

 from the root of the repo.

 Will save completed games to the `complete` directory in the civ 5 documents location (adjacent to `MODS`)

-My recommendation for after setup is to run 1v1 pangea games starting in information era to make sure the script cycles games and saves logs from each one correctly.